We Analyzed the Future Direction of Greenpro Capital Corp. (GRNQ), Here is What We Found

 GRNQ’s Market Performance

-GRNQ stocks went down by -5.21% for the week, with a monthly drop of -18.99% and a quarterly performance of 92.25%, while its annual performance rate touched 600.00%.
-The volatility ratio for the week stands at 21.50% while the volatility levels for the past 30 days are set at 17.26% for Greenpro Capital Corp..
-The simple moving average for the period of the last 20 days is 14.59% for GRNQ stocks with a simple moving average of 68.11% for the last 200 days.
+GRNQ stocks went down by -4.91% for the week, with a monthly jump of 6.33% and a quarterly performance of 90.91%, while its annual performance rate touched 497.30%.
+The volatility ratio for the week stands at 18.97% while the volatility levels for the past 30 days are set at 18.31% for Greenpro Capital Corp..
+The simple moving average for the period of the last 20 days is 3.26% for GRNQ stocks with a simple moving average of 52.50% for the last 200 days.

 Insider Trading